jenssegers/php-proxy/README.md

 Browse to the proxy script's folder and enjoy the magic.

-The `Proxy::__constructor` accepts Symfony request objects or request paths.
-When a request path is given, it will automatically create a Symfony GET request object, enriched with information from the current php global environment.

-The `to` method redirects the previous Symfony request to the url that is passed as an argument.
+The `send` method redirects the given Symfony request to the url that is passed as second argument.
 It returns a Symfony response that can then be sent to the browser or inspected.

 Example: